-In 2012, the USDA indicated 88 percent of corn/maize grown in the country was transgenic.
-When a study found glyphosate enhances the growth of aflatoxin-producing fungi, lending an explanation for the substantial increase in fungal toxins now found in corn grown in the US, 93 the potential for large areas to be affected is plain.
+In 2012, the USDA indicated 88 percent of corn/maize grown in country was transgenic.
+When a study found glyphosate enhances the growth of aflatoxin-producing fungi, lending an explanation for the substantial increase in fungal toxins now found in corn grown in the US,95 the potential for affecting large areas is plain.